 "Making them dependent on drugs so our innocent Aryan women will fuck them for a taste of whatever vile substance they've hooked them on.
 You think they're selling this garbage just to get rich and buy their Cadillacs and gold chains?
 Get your heads out of your asses, brothers and sisters.
 They're selling this poison to make white kids as stupid as their mud kids.
 They want our people to become so dead inside they'll smoke and snort everything in sight.
 Shoot drugs into their arms and between their toes.
 They want to see our people destroy their brain cells and end up in jails where they'll get violated by wetback gangbangers who are locked up for murdering and raping innocent young white women.

 "And who is leading these degenerate animals in the destruction of our race?
 The Jews and their Zionist Occupation Government.
 That's who!"
-The speaker launched into a tirade against Jews that I'd hear at every rally I attended from that moment on, but never with as much fervor.
+The speaker launched into a tirade against Jews that I'd hear at every rally I attended from that moment on, but never with as much fervour.
 The cords on his neck looked ready to tear, spit foamed in the corners of his mouth.
 His eyes were ablaze with anger.
 Self-righteousness.
 Indignation.
 Truth.

 He ended as he began.
 "Fourteen words, my family!
 Fourteen sacred words."